European perch

 The European perch (Perca fluviatilis), also known as the common perch, redfin perch, big-scaled redfin, English perch, Euro perch, Eurasian perch, Eurasian river perch, Hatch, poor man's rockfish or in Anglophone parts of Europe, simply the perch, is a predatory freshwater fish native to Europe and North Asia.
 It is the type species of the genus Perca.

-The perch is a popular game fish for recreational anglers, and has been widely introduced beyond its native Eurasian habitats into Australia, New Zealand and South Africa.
+The perch is a popular predatory game fish for recreational anglers, and has been widely introduced beyond its native Eurasian habitats into Australia, New Zealand and South Africa.
 Known locally simply as "redfin", they have caused substantial damage to native fish populations in Australia and have been proclaimed a noxious species in New South Wales.

 Taxonomy

 The first scientific description of the river perch was made by Peter Artedi in 1730.
 He defined the basic morphological signs of this species after studying perch from Swedish lakes.
 Artedi described its features, counting the fins, rays, scales, and vertebrae of the typical perch.

 In 1758, Carl Linnaeus named it Perca fluviatilis.
 His description was based on Artedi's research.

 Because of their similar appearance and ability to cross-breed, the yellow perch (Perca flavescens) has sometimes been classified as a subspecies of the European perch, in which case its trinomial name would be Perca fluviatilis flavescens.